mmundy42/mminte-mp/README.rst

 ------------

 **Coming soon ...**

 Use pip to install mminte-mp from `PyPI <https://pypi.python.org/pypi/mminte-mp>`_ (we recommend doing this inside a `virtual environment
 <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_)::

     pip install mminte-mp

 mminte-mp requires the cobra, pandas, and six packages.
+Using SBML models requires the python-libsbml and lxml packages.

 Direct installation in virtual environment
 ------------------------------------------